WnP/InstallFlash/README.md

 $ apk add installflash
 ```

-will install it with all dependencies, thanks to [Carlo Landmeter](https://github.com/clandmeter)
+will install it with no dependencies, thanks to [Carlo Landmeter](https://github.com/clandmeter)

 ## Usage